State Department halts new funding on nearly all US aid programs worldwide

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The US State Department has ordered a freeze on almost all funding for foreign assistance programs, days after president Donald Trump issued an executive order to pause aid for 90 days.
+The State Department has ordered a freeze on almost all funding for foreign assistance programs, days after President Donald Trump issued an executive order to pause aid for 90 days.

-The order from the State Department on Friday, accompanied by a memo from Secretary of State Marco Rubio, includes exceptions for emergency food programs and military aid to Israel and Egypt.
+The Friday order from the State Department, accompanied by a memo from Secretary of State Marco Rubio, includes exceptions for emergency food programs and military aid to Israel and Egypt.

-On Monday, the US president ordered a 90-day pause in foreign development assistance to review its efficiency and ensure it aligned with his foreign policy.
+On Monday, Trump ordered a 90-day pause in foreign development assistance to review its efficiency and ensure it aligned with his foreign policy.

+This review is to be sent to Trump along with a recommendation from Rubio on what foreign assistance programs to continue.

-The US provides more foreign aid worldwide than any other country, allocating approximately $60bn for foreign aid in 2023.
+The U.S. provides more foreign aid worldwide than any other country, allocating approximately $60 billion for foreign aid in 2023.

-The order’s lack of exemptions for life-saving health programs, such as clinics and immunisation initiatives, has caused concern and alarm among humanitarian organisations
+The order’s lack of exemptions for life-saving health programs, such as clinics and immunization initiatives, has caused concern and alarm among humanitarian organizations

 “The stop-work order is completely reckless,” a senior official at USAID told NPR on condition of anonymity.